berkecengiz/healtcare-management-ai-bot/README.md

 Before you begin, ensure you have the following installed:

-- Node.js: The JavaScript runtime environment.
+- **Node.js:** The JavaScript runtime environment.
 It's required to run the Next.js application.
 You can download it from the Node.js official website.

-- PostgreSQL: The relational database system.
+- **PostgreSQL:** The relational database system.
 This project uses PostgreSQL as its database.
 You can download and install it from the PostgreSQL official website.

-- Prisma: The database toolkit used for handling migrations and database operations.
+-** Prisma:** The database toolkit used for handling migrations and database operations.
 Prisma will be added to the project as a dependency.

 ## Getting Started
 ### Migrating Database Schema with Prisma